-The Database Engine of Microsoft SQL Server 2005 Enterprise Edition (English) SP1 Version/Build 9.00.2047.00 is delivered in form of a boxed CD through the sales channels.
-Service Pack 1 as well as the Guidance called "SQL Server 2005 Books Online (July 2006)" [9] and the additional Guidance Document "Microsoft SQL Server 2005 SP1 Common Criteria Evaluation - Guidance Addendum / Installation / Startup" [10] are delivered via the web only.
+The Database Engine of Microsoft SQL Server 2005 SP2, Enterprise Edition (English) Version 9.00.3068.00 is delivered in form of a boxed CD (COTS product) through the sales channels.
+Service Pack 2, GDR 4 as well as all other TOE deliverables according to table 2 of this report are delivered via the web only and are accessible through its secure product homepage.
+For more details please read chapter 2 of this report.

-It has to be noted that the certification according to Common Criteria is only valid for the database engine of SQL Server 2005 Enterprise Edition and with Service Pack 1 only.
+It has to be noted that the certification according to Common Criteria is only valid for the database engine of SQL Server 2005 Enterprise Edition and with Service Pack 2 and GDR 4 only.